The role of financial advice in KiwiSaver

 I am not saying that there is anything intrinsically wrong with commission-based sales.
 What I am saying is that any financial advice offered to a client has to be sound and it has to be transparent.

-Retirement Commission provides a very good checklist for
+Commission provides a very good checklist for people asking

-people asking for financial advice, and much of it covers
+for financial advice, and much of it covers information that

 Getting satisfactory answers to these questions is no guarantee of good financial advice on KiwiSaver, but it will at least provide assurance about the advisor's professional credibility.
 The issue of credibility within the industry is particularly important when government policy is encouraging people to seek professional financial advice.